pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 * `values`: (Optional) A dictionary of named key/value values for Charts with parameters.
 * `fetchOpts`: (Optional) A bag of options to control the fetch behavior.

-In addition to those core options, you can specify `transformations` (similar to what is shown [configurations below](#configuration-transformations)), `namePrefix` to control naming, or `namespace` to place all resources inside a specific Kubernetes namespace.
+In addition to those core options, you can specify `transformations` (similar to what is shown [configurations below](#configuration-transformations)), `resourcePrefix` to control naming, or `namespace` to place all resources inside a specific Kubernetes namespace.
 Please refer to the [API reference]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/chart" >}}) documentation for more details.

 #### Provisioning a Helm Chart